How do I update my model? On the resilience of Predictive Process Monitoring models to change: Background

 \subsection{\HP Optimisation}

 Machine Learning techniques are known to use model parameters and hyperparameters.
 Model parameters are automatically learned during the training phase so as to fit the data.
 Instead, hyperparameters are set outside the training procedure and used for controlling how flexible the model is in fitting the data.
-While the values of hyperparameters can influence the performance of the predictive models in a relevant manner, their optimal values highly depend on the specific dataset under examination, thus making this operation rather burdensome.
-To support and automatise this onerous but important task, several \hp optimisation techniques have been developed in literature \cite{Bergstra-Hyperopt} also for \ppm models -- see e.g., \cite{DBLP:journals/is/Francescomarino18}.
-While \hp optimisation techniques for \ppm have shown an ability to identify accurate and reliable framework configurations, they are also an expensive task and we have hence decided to evaluate the role of hyperparameter tuning in our update strategy.
+While the values of hyperparameters can influence the performance of the predictive models in a relevant manner, their optimal values highly depend on the specific dataset under examination, thus making their setting rather burdensome.
+To support and automatise this onerous but important task, several \hp optimisation techniques have been developed in the literature \citep{Bergstra-Hyperopt,DBLP:conf/nips/BergstraBBK11} also for \ppm models -- see e.g., \citep{DBLP:journals/tkdd/TeinemaaDRM19,DBLP:journals/is/Francescomarino18,DBLP:journals/datamine/TeinemaaDLM18}.
+While, in~\citep{DBLP:journals/tkdd/TeinemaaDRM19,DBLP:journals/is/Francescomarino18}, the Tree Parser Estimator (TPE) has been used for outcome-oriented Predictive Process Monitoring solutions, in~\citep{DBLP:journals/datamine/TeinemaaDLM18}, Random Search has been used for hyperparameter optimisation in a comparative analysis focusing on how stable outcome-oriented predictions are along time.
+Although \hp optimisation techniques for \ppm have shown their ability to identify accurate and reliable framework configurations, they are also an expensive task and we have hence decided to evaluate the role of hyperparameter tuning in our update strategies.